14 Dec 21 | 14:03:10

 These sorts of posts stand out on the news feed, causing people to stop and notice.
 We have also found that scrollable media performs well, such as carousels on Instagram (a collection of photos that you click through) and click-through PDFs on LinkedIn.

-These sorts of posts require more effort, but it pays off, because people appreciate seeing something different on their timelines.
+These sorts of posts require more effort, but it pays off because people appreciate seeing something different on their timelines.